NiNiyas/autoscan/README.md

 - Native
   Install: `"/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Plug-in Support/Databases/com.plexapp.plugins.library.db"`

-- Docker Install: If Plex Autoscan is running directly on the host, this will be the path on the host.
-If Plex Autoscan is running inside a Plex container, this will be a path within the container.
+- Docker Install: If Autoscan is running directly on the host, this will be the path on the host.
+If Autoscan is running inside a Plex container, this will be a path within the container.

 ### Plex Section IDs